Simeone confirms contract talks for Oblak

 The Slovenia international has developed into one of the world's top goalkeepers under Simeone's tutelage.

-He was linked with Liverpool and Chelsea in the last transfer window and Simeone confirmed Atletico are keen to get Oblak to commit his future to the Rojiblancos.
+He was linked with Liverpool and Chelsea in the last transfer window and Simeone confirmed Atletico is keen to get Oblak to commit his future to the Rojiblancos.

-"I know the club is working in order to make Jan stay," Simeone told reporters on Friday.
-"We talked with him this week and he knows what he wants and needs.
+"I know the club is working in order to make Jan stay," Simeone said "We talked with him this week and he knows what he wants and needs.

 "He knows that we need him too, he's a key player in the present and in the future of the club's potential growth."